VenatorLabs/venator-labs/docs/rodeo/command-line-interface.md

 rodeo reload-plugins
 ```

-### Command: validate
+### validate

-The `validate` command is used to validate the format of a mapping file before
-using it to process or ingest a data source.
-Using this command will result in
-Rodeo displaying error messages for any syntax errors detected within the
-specified mapping files.
+The `validate` command is used to validate the format of a mapping file before using it to process or ingest a data source.
+Using this command will result in Rodeo displaying error messages for any syntax errors detected within the specified mapping files.

 **Example**